Chapter 2 Clinical Data Types

 2.2 Clinical data is unique

+Clinical data refers to information collected from patients during healthcare delivery, clinical trials, and medical research.
 Clinical data comes from a wide variety of sources and as such, requires careful consideration when designing, collecting, and analyzing this data.
-Unlike domains such as Finance or other areas in the sciences which predominantly use structured data, clinical data is often heterogeneous, integrating quantitative measurements, categorical data, subjective narratives from patient notes, and objective observations from doctor notes and even possible image analysis.
-Free text adds a layer of complexity with unstructured information, reflecting subjective patient experiences or qualitative insights from healthcare professionals.
+Unlike domains such as Finance or other areas in the sciences which predominantly use structured data with predictable and consistent formats, clinical data is often heterogeneous, integrating many forms of both structured and unstructured data: quantitative measurements, categorical data, genotyping, images, subjective narratives from patient notes, and objective observations or conclusions.
+The unstructured nature of free text from notes reflecting subjective patient experiences or qualitative insights from healthcare professionals especially adds a further layer of complexity.
 Furthermore, the contrast between patient and doctor notes reflects the dual perspectives of symptoms and formal diagnoses.
 In essence, clinical data’s unique blend of structured and unstructured components, along with its multidisciplinary nature, necessitates specialized methodologies for comprehensive analysis and interpretation in the realm of healthcare.
+Further, because clinical data contains sensitive, personal information about patients, there are additional security and ethics concerns in the handling and management of clinical data.

 2.3 Major clinical data types